Back in school, I tried out different ways to connect with people.

 I was sure that for people to like me, I had to stand out.
 You know – show that I was better than the average joe.

-For example, when I started an import business and had some early success I assumed that it would set me apart from the average Joe.
-I was sure that it would make me more likable.
-It took me years to realize the psychology behind it, but talking about my business created the opposite effect of what I had tried to achieve.
+For example, when I started an import business and had some early success I assumed that it would make me more likable.
+But talking about my business and my success turned people OFF.

 Here are the takeaways from the chart above:

-- People want to be around those who share stories to create an enjoyable moment.
-Not those who share stories just because they have an urge to be seen a certain way.
+- People want to be around those who share stories to create an enjoyable moment; not those who share stories to make themselves look good.

-Studies show that what makes us truly likable isn’t about being superior to others.
-It’s about being relatable.1
+Studies show that what makes us likable isn’t about being superior to others.
+It’s about being relatable.(1)

-Here’s a secondary effect: When we shift our attention from us to others we become less self-conscious.
-That makes us more confident and at ease in social settings.2
+When we shift our attention away from ourselves we become less self-conscious.
+That makes us more confident and relaxed in social settings.(2)

 Don’t try to make people like you.
 Make people like being around you.